fuijo/Belly_button_Challenge/README.md

 ![image](https://github.com/user-attachments/assets/02652a58-95a8-40ae-9d8d-2e2ba869fbf4)

-# Instructions
-//**Complete the following steps:**

-Use the D3 library to read in samples.json from the URL https://static.bc-edx.com/data/dl-1-2/m14/lms/starter/samples.json.
+**Project Overview:** The goal of this project was to build an interactive dashboard that visualizes the Belly Button Biodiversity dataset.
+This dataset catalogs the microbial species found in human navels and aims to explore the distribution of various microbial species (OTUs) across a diverse group of individuals.

+Key Objectives and Tasks:

+**Data Loading and Setup:**

+The samples.json file was accessed using the D3 library, pulling the data required to build the dashboard.
+The dataset contains details about individual samples, including microbial species IDs, sample values, and demographic metadata.

+**Horizontal Bar Chart:**
-Create a horizontal bar chart with a dropdown menu to display the top 10 OTUs found in that individual.
+A horizontal bar chart was created that displays the top 10 OTUs found in the selected individual.

+**Key Features:**
-Use sample_values as the values for the bar chart.

-Use otu_ids as the labels for the bar chart.

-Use otu_labels as the hovertext for the chart.
+The bar chart uses sample_values as the values. otu_ids are displayed as the labels for the chart. otu_labels are shown as hover text for additional details.

-// **Bar Chart**
+The chart dynamically updates when a new sample is selected from the dropdown menu.

+**Bubble Chart:**

-Create a bubble chart that displays each sample.
+A bubble chart was developed to represent each sample.

-Use otu_ids for the x values.

-Use sample_values for the y values.

-Use sample_values for the marker size.

-Use otu_ids for the marker colors.

-Use otu_labels for the text values.

-// **Bubble Chart**

-Display the sample's metadata, i.e., an individual's demographic information.
+Key Features:
+otu_ids are mapped to the x-axis. sample_values are used for both the y-axis and marker size. otu_ids are also used to color the markers. otu_labels are displayed as text for each marker.
+The chart is interactive and updates according to the selected sample.

+**Metadata Display:**

-Loop through each key-value pair from the metadata JSON object and create a text string.
+The demographic information associated with each sample was extracted from the metadata JSON and displayed.

-Append an html tag with that text to the #sample-metadata panel.

-Update all the plots when a new sample is selected.
-Additionally, you are welcome to create any layout that you would like for your dashboard.
-An example dashboard is shown as follows:

-Deploy your app to a free static page hosting service, such as GitHub Pages.
-Submit the links to your deployment and your GitHub repo.
-Ensure that your repository has regular commits and a thorough README.md file

-**Hints
-Use console.log inside of your JavaScript code to see what your data looks like at each step.

-Refer to the Plotly.js documentationLinks to an external site. when building the plots.
+The metadata includes key-value pairs like age, gender, ethnicity, etc.
+This information updates dynamically when a new sample is selected.

+**App Deployment:**

+The dashboard was successfully deployed to GitHub Pages, making it accessible online.
+The app included a smooth user experience, with the data visualizations and metadata updating seamlessly when selecting a new sample.
+GitHub Repository:

+The project was regularly committed and updated in a GitHub repository.
+A detailed README.md file was included, explaining the project setup, structure, and functionality.

+**Outcome:**

+The app met all project requirements, including the proper initialization and dynamic updating of the bar chart, bubble chart, and metadata display.
+The app was successfully deployed to GitHub Pages and was accessible for public use.
+The project was structured to allow for easy exploration of the dataset, with clear visualizations of microbial distributions and personal metadata, providing insights into the microbial biodiversity of human navels.
+The project demonstrated proficiency in data visualization, JavaScript (D3.js), and interactive dashboard development, as well as the ability to deploy a fully functional web application.